Letter: 7th October 1936

 When after having performed strenuous work and eaten warm thin soup and I lie in bed resting, my thoughts are always with my mother and sister, who are satisfied with my fate.
 Everyone has to work and I gather from your writing that you do not have an easy life, but we lack potatoes which would provide the necessary strength, not to speak of fats.
 The few potatoes we were provided with for the winter are already used.
 We can only live from day to day.
 Thank you very much for your greetings and concerns.

-[Our translator is unable to decipher the signature – she thinks it looks like ‘Grise Bloch’, but it also looks like Kurt’s writing and the context suggests it is Kurt; like Else before deportation, then, it seems that Kurt may now be using a pseudonym]
+[Our translator is unable to decipher the signature – she thinks it looks like ‘Grise Bloch’, but it also looks like Kurt’s writing and the context suggests it is Kurt; like Else before deportation, then, perhaps Kurt is using a pseudonym?]